Wesley McNair: Work

 “As I continued with the book, I felt I was in the belly of the American beast, because my materials allowed me to explore American themes I’d been denied as a poet of New England,” McNair says in a 2023 interview published in Rustica.
 “Maine, after all, is located at the edge of the American map.
 If you hate your president, you can tell yourself you might move to Canada or Europe.
 But my Ozark relatives were in the heartland of the country simply making America happen.
 And there I was alongside, watching them do it.”

 In Dwellers in the House of the Lord (Godine, 2020), he writes about rural Virginia, where his sister Aimee struggles with a failing marriage to Mike, the owner of an off-the-grid gun shop.
 The book-length narrative poem explores his family's immigrant origins and links Aimee's story with the ugly politics of the Trump era.

-Late Wonders: New & Selected Poems—McNair's eleventh poetry collection—includes “The Long Dream of Home” the complete trilogy of McNair’s masterful, long narrative poems written over the last thirty years: “My Brother Running,” “Fire,” and “Dwellers in the House of the Lord.”
-The nearly 300-page collection was critically acclaimed.
+Late Wonders: New & Selected Poems—McNair's eleventh poetry collection—includes “The Long Dream of Home”, the complete trilogy of McNair's long narrative poems written over the last thirty years: “My Brother Running,” “Fire,” and “Dwellers in the House of the Lord.”
 “Throughout the trilogy is a growing apprehension that something has gone deeply wrong with the nation’s sense of itself over the past 40 years,” McNair remarks in his Rustica interview.
 The Los Angeles Review of Books wrote: “At 81, Wesley McNair is writing the best poetry of his life—poetry uniquely capable of, and interested in, addressing our larger moment.”
 Writing in The National Review, Nick Ripatrazone concluded: “McNair’s poems are just sharp enough to open our eyes anew—and just smooth enough for us to think such wisdom arrived by grace alone.
 His work is melodic without being singsong; it is both sanguine and realistic.”
 Foreword Reviews wrote: “Not all poets are storytellers, not even close, but all of them wish they were, wish they had a better understanding of how words and images bind spells.”